Inside Russia’s cartoonish propaganda website made for kids

 The website is split into several self-aggrandizing sections, including a sensationalized crash course on WWII that unfolds like a story on a film roll.
 “For four years our country lived a harsh and terrible military life,” one of the chapters reads when I toggle Google Translate.
 “Imagine that strangers, armed to the teeth, speaking an incomprehensible language, impudent soldiers suddenly burst into your city or your village, enter your house, do what they want, and there is no one to protect you,” says another.

 In one painfully ironic spot on the site, the government focuses its attention on the consequences of war on Russia.
-Spanning eight pages, the so-called “Army” segment relies on fear-mongering and blatant misinformation to indoctrinate kids.
+Spanning eight pages, the so-called “Army” segment relies on fearmongering and blatant misinformation to indoctrinate kids.
 One page even seeks to justify the need for armed forces within a country that claims to have no intentions of conquering anyone.
 Animated by an army of soldier pawns parachuting down across the screen, “The state must be strong and armed,” it reads.
 “Otherwise, it may itself be conquered by some other countries, and then it will lose its independence and sovereignty and will not be able to protect us.”

 This messaging is packaged to look like a board game with action figures and animations.
 Its logo consists of a castle painted in primary colors, and even the loading bar resembles colorful candy.
 It almost feels like a video game at times, as evidenced by the character you choose on the homepage to “guide” you through the site.
-“It looks a bit like Minecraft, it’s meant to be a game for kids,” says Woolley,
+“It looks a bit like Minecraft, it’s meant to be a game for kids,” says Woolley.

 Judging from the Wayback Machine, the website has been live since at least 2009, but the first mention of the Army segment dates back to 2018.
 For Woolley, the timing isn’t coincidental: he points out that by 2018, Russia had built up a large military presence in Crimea and was facing international pressure to withdraw.